M-O-P-D/popm/README.md

 ## Status

-- [X] Initialise available PSUs in each area according to available resources and limits
-- [X] Allocate PSUs within event's force area
-- [X] Allocate PSUs as necessary from other force areas within alliance
-- [X] Allocate PSUs if necessary from force areas outside alliance
-- [X] Move PSUs to events
-- [X] Return PSUs when events over
+`popm` is under development.

-popm is deployed as an app service [here](https://popm.azurewebsites.net)
+As well as the source code here, it's available as a docker container and it's also deployed as an app service [here](https://popm.azurewebsites.net)

 ## Developer Setup